There are simple things you can do to help reduce threats and ensure the future of koalas on the Gold Coast.

 - Currumbin Waters

-Create or restore koala habitat in your backyard
+Create and restore koala habitat

 Koalas occur widely throughout the Gold Coast, particularly within important urban areas such as Elanora, Currumbin Waters, Burleigh Heads, Pimpama, Coomera, Coombabah, Arundel, and Helensvale.